Volkswagen Transporter 2.0 T28 TDI 102PS Van Review

 VW is marketing the Transporter with a host of optional safety features, such as Side Assist.
 Using LEDs in the exterior mirror housing, it alerts the driver if he risks hitting, say, a car hidden in his blind spot when changing lanes on a motorway or dual carriageway.
 It will also warn the driver if he is about to pull into the path of a vehicle approaching rapidly from the rear.
 If the driver does have to brake suddenly, a standard safety feature ensures that the brake lights flash rapidly to alert following vehicles.
 Once the Transporter has stopped, the hazard warning lights come on automatically.

 As you would expect of a Volkswagen, build quality is excellent and the Transporter also enjoys some of the best residual values in its class.
-Overall, we think the Volkswagen Transporter is an extremely well-built van and many go on to cover huge mileages and resale values are generally high, as befits a high quality German brand.
-It's easy to drive, cheap to run, and there's an option of four-wheel drive.
+Overall, we think the Volkswagen Transporter is an extremely well-built van and many go on to cover huge mileages and resale values are generally high.
+It's easy to drive, cheap to run and there's an option of four-wheel drive.

 Motoring journalist Adrian Foster has been commissioned to write impartial van and pick up reviews for our website, specifically to help with your decision making process.
 We have provided him with a van and the spec and nothing more, so you can rely on his views being real and honest.

 Adrian began his career in the motor retail industry with Perry’s Group before turning his hand to motoring journalism.
 He launched the Drivelines motoring press agency as a means of providing high quality journalism on new cars, commercial vehicles, motorsport and the motor industry at large.